rodwol/Waste-Disposal-Management-DBMS/README.md

 - Assign a Route to a Truck: Allow users to assign a route to a specific truck, indicating which route the truck - will follow for waste collection or disposal.
 - View Trucks: Display a list of all trucks currently registered in the system along with their details, such as : license plate number, assigned driver, and assigned route.
 - View Drivers: Display a list of all drivers registered in the system along with their details, such as name,  phone number, and assigned truck (if any).
-- View Routes: Display a list of all routes registered in the system along with their details, such as area.
+- View Routes:Display a list of all routes registered in the system along with their details, such as area.
 - Update Truck Information: Allow users to update the details of a specific truck, such as its assigned driver or route.
 - Update Driver Information: Allow users to update the details of a specific driver, such as their phone number - or assigned truck.
 - Delete Truck: Enable users to delete a truck from the system, removing it and any associated driver and route - assignments.